cisagov/get.gov/pages/help/help_account-management.md

 ## Update your contact information (email, phone)

-Updating your contact information for one domain will update the contact information for all domains in your account.
+Updating your contact information for one domain will update the contact information for all domains in the registrar.
 However, it won’t affect your Login.gov account information.

 The contact information you provide won’t be made public and will only be used for the .gov program.